Nitrokey/nitrokey-documentation/source/components/nitrokeys/features/piv/guides/client_logon_with_active_directory.rst

       * If you have clients leaving the company network, make sure the published full and delta certificate revocation lists (CRL) are retrievable from external networks.
 * Windows client (supported versions are Windows 10, 11 in editions *Professional* and *Enterprise*)
    * Client must be a domain member of the Active Directory (AD) domain.
-* Nitrokey 3 with PIV application.
+* Nitrokey 3 with PIV smart card.

 Configure smartcard logon for use with Active Directory (AD)
 ------------------------------------------------------------